-See diagram "SCPI Status System", on page 101 in this chapter for detailed information of the status register structure of the power supply.
+See diagram "SCPI Status System", on page 103 in this chapter for detailed information of the status register structure of the power supply.

-SYSTem:ERRor?
+SYSTem: ERRor?

 This query command reads one error from the error queue.
-When the frontpanel ERROR annunciator turns on, one or more command syntax or hardware errors have been detected.
+When the front-panel ERROR annunciator turns on, one or more command syntax or hardware errors have been detected.
 A record of up to 20 errors can be stored in the power supply's error queue.
 See "Error Messages" for a complete listing of the errors in chapter 5.

-- Errors are retrieved in first-in-first-out(FIFO) order.
-The first error returned is the first error that was stored.
+- The first error returned is the first error that was stored.
 When you have read all errors from the queue, the ERROR annunciator turns off.
 The power supply beeps once each time an error is generated. - If more than 20 errors have occurred, the last error stored in the queue (the most recent error) is replaced with -350, "Too many errors".
 No additional errors are stored until you remove errors from the queue.
 If no errors have occurred when you read the error queue, the power supply responds with +0, "No error". - The error queue is cleared when power has been off or after a CLS (clear status) command has been executed.
-The RST (reset) command does not clear the error queue.
+The RST (reset) command does not clear the error queue. - All errors are cleared when you exit the menu or let the display time out for about 30 seconds.